-I am an Economist at the International Monetary Fund, where I joined the Asia & Pacific Department in September 2021.
+I am an Economist in the Research Department at the International Monetary Fund.
 My research focuses on the relationships between technology, finance, trade and development.

 Disclaimer: All views expressed on this site are my own and do not necessarily reflect the position of the IMF.